Gravity Storage 101, Or Why Pumped Hydro Is The Only Remotely Real Gravity Storage - CleanTechnica

 I really wish people weren’t saying this seriously.
 I really, really do.

 Okay, let’s make believe for a bit.
 How much weight can office building freight elevators lift?
 Big ones can manage 9 tons.
 What’s that sound?
 The sirens of spidey sense whooping.
 What’s that noise?
 The multicolored lights of spidey sense flashing.
-Nine tons?
+9 tons?
 We’ve been talking about thousands of tons.
-Nine of them?
+9 of them?
 Really?

 Okay, but 75 stories.
 That’s a lot, right?
 That’s like, really high?
 Sure.
 Maybe 225 meters.
 Okay, Grade 7 math time again.